Skeletonxf/rust2d/README.md

 ### 3. How the Loader Works (`loverust.lua`)

 - The `loverust.lua` module **automatically detects your OS** and loads the correct dynamic library from `./target/release/`.
-- It includes **robust error handling**: if the library cannot be loaded, you’ll get a clear error message with troubleshooting tips.
+- It includes **error handling**: if the library cannot be loaded, you’ll get a clear error message with troubleshooting tips.
 - No need to manually copy the dynamic library or modify paths unless you change the project structure, or are using an incompatible operating system.

 ---